Faculty at successful FCS program: maybe we should drop to NAIA

 And hey, if the entire point is to build campus unity and enrich the student experience…and students by and large aren’t participating, what’s the point?

 I think this is a good and important question for all schools to ask themselves.
 I’ve heard of Eastern Washington, but I live in Chicago.
 I am unlikely to ever visit the school, and my children are unlikely to attend.
 Outside of my work, I’m unlikely to ever meaningfully interact with the institution on any level.
-If you live west of Utah, I’d guess the same is for you.
+If you live east of Utah, I’d guess the same is for you.

 Football is a great way to expose your school to people like me…but how does that help Eastern Washington?
 It might help a smaller private school that recruits nationally.
 It might help a faith-based school trying to raise the profile of a sponsoring church or a huge, R1, research school that recruits nationally.
 But a smaller, regionally focused public school?
 I share that skepticism!